foxbenjaminfox/vue-async-computed/README.md

   state: 'updating',
   // A boolean that is true while the property is updating.
   updating: true,
-  // The property finished updating wihtout errors (the promise was resolved) and the current value is available.
+  // The property finished updating without errors (the promise was resolved) and the current value is available.
   success: false,
   // The promise was rejected.
   error: false,